Aram (Kural book)

 The Book of Aṟam, in full Aṟattuppāl (Tamil: அறத்துப்பால், literally, "division of virtue"), also known as the Book of Virtue, the First Book or Book One in translated versions, is the first of the three books or parts of the Kural literature, a didactic work authored by the ancient Indian philosopher Valluvar.
 Written in High Tamil distich form, it has 38 chapters each containing 10 kurals or couplets, making a total of 380 couplets, all dealing with the fundamental virtues of an individual.
 Aṟam, the Tamil term that loosely corresponds to the English term 'virtue', correlates with the first of the four ancient Indian values of dharma, artha, kama and moksha.
 The Book of Aṟam exclusively deals with virtues independent of the surroundings, including the vital principles of non-violence, moral vegetarianism, veracity, and righteousness.

 The Book of Aṟam is the most important and the most fundamental book of the Kural.
 This is revealed in the very order of the book within the Kural literature.
 The public life of a person as described by the Book of Poruḷ and the love life of a person as described by the Book of Inbam are presented to him or her only after the person secures his or her inner, moral growth described by the Book of Aṟam.
 In other words, only a morally and spiritually ripe person, who is considered cultured and civilized as dictated by the Book of Aṟam, is fit to enter public or political life, and the subsequent life of love.

 Etymology and meanings

 Aṟam is the Tamil word for what is known in Sanskrit as 'Dharma', and pāl means 'division'.
 The concept of aṟam or dharma is of pivotal importance in Indian philosophy and religion.
-It has multiple meanings and is a term common to Hinduism, Jainism, Buddhism, and Sikhism.
-In Hinduism, the word signifies duties, rights, laws, conduct, virtues and "right way of living."
-In Buddhism, the word refers to "cosmic law and order," but is also applied to the teachings of the Buddha.
-In Jainism, the word refers to the teachings of tirthankara (Jina) and the body of doctrine pertaining to the purification and moral transformation of human beings.
-In Sikhism, the word means the path of righteousness and proper religious practice.
 With a long and varied history, the word straddles a complex set of meanings and interpretations, rendering it impossible to provide a single concise definition.
 Thus, there is no equivalent single-word translation for aṟam or dharma in western languages.
-Conversely, the term dharma is common to all languages within the Indian subcontinent.